prufrock123/Notes-Jan-2015/README.md

 - How often will lectures happen, and will they be optional?

     They will happen probably two to three times each week; in the mornings.
 Some lectures will be optional, some will not.
-I will let you know in Hipchat ahead of time.
+I will let you know in Slack ahead of time.

 - How long will lectures be?